mokuken/nixos-setup/README.md

 How to set it up (Step 1):
 1. go inside of the directory `cd /etc/nixos/`
 2. delete the default config `sudo rm configuration.nix`
-3. the download the config `curl -O https://raw.githubusercontent.com/mokuken/nixos-setup/main/nixos/configuration.nix`
+3. then download the configuration.nix `curl -O https://raw.githubusercontent.com/mokuken/nixos-setup/main/nixos/configuration.nix`
 4. then rebuild your system `sudo nixos-rebuild switch`

 How to set it up (Step 2):